IRMaGiC: Extending Luminous Red Galaxy Selection into the Infrared with Joint Rubin Observatory's Large Survey of Space Time and Roman's High Latitude Imaging Survey: Method

 \subsection{Scaling of overlap region}

 One major issue we identified after incorporating the red galaxy efficiency curve into the seed galaxy selection pipeline is that there are not enough seed galaxies at higher redshift that can be used for calibration.
 This is because higher-redshift galaxies tend to be fainter and the efficiency curve drops significantly at fainter magnitudes.
-However, the simulation we work with only covers a $20\ \mathrm{deg}^2$ overlapping field of \textit{Roman} and LSST, and the current \textit{Roman} reference survey assumes a full overlap region of $2000\ \mathrm{deg}^2$.
+However, the simulation we work with only covers a $20\ \mathrm{deg}^2$ overlapping field of Roman and LSST, and the current Roman reference survey assumes a full overlap region of $2000\ \mathrm{deg}^2$.
 To fully utilize the overlap, we assume that the current simulated $20\ \mathrm{deg}^2$ field is representative of the entire survey area.
 We then repeatedly apply the efficiency curve to the initial seed galaxy sample as the assumption of the coverage of the overlapping region increases.
 For example, when considering a $40\ \mathrm{deg}^2$ region, the selection function is applied twice, and the samples from both runs are combined to form the final seed galaxy sample.
 This inevitably introduces duplicate galaxies—particularly when extended to larger regions—resulting in a sample increasingly dominated by duplicates, especially at lower redshifts ($1 < z < 1.5$), where most bright galaxies reside and the efficiency curve approaches unity for such galaxies.
 This may lead to over-simplified results.
 However, this approach still provides valuable insights into how improved statistics from a larger overlap region can allow us to identify LRGs and measure redshift at higher redshifts.
-The results presented in the following sub-sections are based on a full overlap of $2000\ \mathrm{deg}^2$ for illustrative purposes.
-We will discuss results based on different assumptions regarding the overlap area in Section~\ref{sec: maxz_vs_overlaparea}.